datahq/dataflows/PROCESSORS.md

     - `None` indicates to load all resources
     - The index of the resource in the package
 - `validate` - Should data be casted to the inferred data-types or not.
 Relevant only when _not_ loading data from datapackage.
+- `strip` - Should string values be stripped from whitespace characters surrounding them.
+Relevant only when _not_ loading data from datapackage.
 - `options` - based on the loaded file, extra options (e.g. `sheet` for Excel files etc., see the link to tabulator above)

 #### printer